AubreeLytwyn/presentation/TheJavaJazzBand/talk.md

     ```

 #Scoping Rules
-* Names in the body of a lambda are interpreted exactly as in the environment that it resides in. except for new names for the lambda expressions formal parameters.
 * Formal parameters follow the same rules as method parameters for shadowing class and instance variables
 * Example
     + Can do: